Definition of Forward Integration

 - The organizational structure may become more rigid due to the drawbacks of such implementation.

-- It brings about the inability to bring about the variation of the product due to the requirement of in-house efficiency.
+- It brings about the inability to change the product due to the requirement for in-house efficiency.

 - It makes the company less flexible due to increased bureaucracy.